Know more about Teeth Cleaning

 How is Teeth Cleaning performed?

-The teeth cleaning procedure is mostly similar with other dental professionals.
+The teeth cleaning procedure is mostly similar to other dental professionals.
 So here are the steps:

 How often should I have my teeth cleaned?